Green–Kubo relations: Nonlinear response and transient time correlation functions

-In 1985 Denis Evans and Morriss derived two exact fluctuation expressions for nonlinear transport coefficients—see Evans and Morriss in Mol.
-Phys, 54, 629(1985).
-Evans later argued that these are consequences of the extremization of free energy in Response theory as a free energy minimum.
+In 1985 Denis Evans and Morriss derived two exact fluctuation expressions for nonlinear transport coefficients.
+Evans later argued that these are consequences of the extremization of free energy.

 Evans and Morriss proved that in a thermostatted system that is at equilibrium at t = 0, the nonlinear transport coefficient can be calculated from the so-called transient time correlation function expression: